emarsden/dash-mpd-cli/README.md

       --no-proxy
           Disable use of Socks or HTTP proxy even if related environment variables are set.

+      --auth-username <USER>
+          Username to use for authentication with the server(s) hosting the DASH manifest and the media segments (HTTP Basic authentication only).

+      --auth-password <PASSWORD>
+          Password to use for authentication with the server(s) hosting the DASH manifest and the media segments (HTTP Basic authentication only).

       --timeout <SECONDS>
           Timeout for network requests (from the start to the end of the request), in seconds.